camunda/camunda-docs/versioned_docs/version-8.5/reference/announcements.md

 As of the 8.5 release, the Web Modeler's beta API has been removed.
 The API was deprecated in 8.3 and is no longer available in 8.5.
 Use the [Web Modeler v1 API](/apis-tools/web-modeler-api/index.md) instead.
 For a migration guide, see the [Web Modeler API documentation](/apis-tools/web-modeler-api/index.md#migrating-from-beta-to-v1).

+### Zeebe 8.5.0 breaks serialization of timestamp values in management API

+Zeebe 8.5.0 was released with [a new bug](https://github.com/camunda/zeebe/issues/17347) that breaks serialization of timestamp values in management APIs such as the backup and cluster scaling API.
+Timestamps which were previously serialized as ISO8061 strings are now serialized as integer values.

+Until a fix is delivered in 8.5.1, workarounds include not deserializing timestamp values from affected APIs or deserializing them as integers.

 ## Camunda 8.4

 Release date: 9th of January 2024